+Boulder is located at the foothills of the Rocky Mountains about 25 miles northwest of Denver.
 Boulder is well-known for its history, the University of Colorado and its large hippie population in the 1960s.
-The city also frequently tops rankings for education, health and quality of life.
+The city also frequently tops rankings for education, health, and quality of life.

 Boulder has a population younger than the national average with a median age of 28.7 years compared to the U.S. median age of 37.2.
-About one-third of Boulder's population are between the ages of 18 and 24, mostly due to a large number of university students.
+About one-third of Boulder's population is between the ages of 18 and 24, mostly due to a large number of university students.

 The city has a median household income of just over $57,000, with a median family income of $113,600.
 Full-time female workers make $47,500 compared to full-time male workers at $72,000.
 A full 25% of the population lives below the poverty line.
 Boulder usually has higher home prices than nearby areas.

 - Among 14 comparable cities, Boulder has the most people who walk to work, work at home and carpool, and it ranks second in terms of people who bike.